-I bought my first Marimo or what I thought to be a moss ball, a couple of years ago.
-I purchased it at the pet store when I purchased a fish.
-I put it into my beta fish tank and it lived happily for a while.
-I had no idea how to take care of this small green sphere.
-I remember it disintegrating and I really don’t know why that happened.
+I bought my first Marimo or what I thought to be a moss ball, a couple of years ago at the pet store when I purchased a fish.
+It resided in the tank with my beta fish tank and it lived happily for a while.
+I had no idea how to take care of this small green sphere and I remember it disintegrated and I really don’t know why that happened.
 Anyway…….

 These algae balls reside on the bottom of cold lakes and keep their round shape by the action of the waves.
 So it is beneficial to move the container they are residing in occasionally to allow them to move around and keep their shape.
 I just move the carafe back and forth to get it to roll along the bottom.
 It is also important that all sides of the ball are exposed to the light.
 If a side never gets light, it will turn brown.
 They do not need a high light situation, which may burn them, but low to medium light.
 Remember they are rolling around in the bottom of a lake where there isn’t a high concentration of light.

 Every couple of weeks, change the water and if it is tap water with chlorine, let it sit overnight to allow the chlorine to dissipate.
 If your ball floats, it may have an air bubble in it.
 Squeeze it carefully to remove the air.
 It should then sink to the bottom.
 I find these Marimo balls to be so fascinating.
 If you have a pet or fish store near you, you should be able to find one for less than $10.
 If not, you can find them on line.
 I’ll keep you updated on mine and my search for the stand in the basement…..

 P.S.
 I never found the stand for the carafe, but did find a stand for a larger pyrex container.
 Also, I had to move it out of the carafe as it was geting too large to be able to get out of the carafe.
 I didn’t want to have to ever break it, so I moved it to a bowl, which you can see at the top of the page.